 Once you've picked out your kit, it's time to get started with setting up your frame, jig, and tooling.
 Then we can start machining!

-To things keep simple, let's look at the major steps you need to complete on your 80% pistol frame:
+Let's look at the major steps you need to complete on your 80% pistol frame:

 - Drill the trigger pin hole